ginstrom/paladin-novel/chapters/13_healing-hands-troubled-heart.md

 "Close your eyes," Silviana instructed.
 "Reach for the warmth you felt when you healed Dax."

 Gond obeyed, though his shoulders remained rigid.
-The memory came easily enough—the desperate pull in his chest, the sensation of something flowing out of him and into the dying man.
+The memory came easily enough—the desperate pull in his chest, the sensation of something flowing out of him and into the dying young man.
 But trying to summon that feeling deliberately was like grasping smoke.

 "I can't—" he began.